 - GBP - British Pounds

 Money transfers are available to over 30 different countries and are handled by a partner, Wise.
 Fees are typically much lower than most standard banks, according to Juno.
 Transfers are limited to $5,000 per transaction, $10,000 total per day, and $30,000 total per month.

 Juno also offers a payment portal for merchants that want to accept crypto payments.
 This service integrates quickly into apps and websites with simple HTML code and gives businesses a “Pay with Crypto” button on their storefront.
 This service is still onboarding currencies and on–ramp and off-ramp functionality, and fees vary per customer.

 Juno Comparisons & Alternatives

 Juno is a high-yield checking account for U.S. customers, but also offers simple crypto buying and selling, along with high bonuses on crypto deposits.
-Some other highly-rated platforms we have reviewed that are similar to Juno are BlockFi, Nexo and Midas Investments.
+Some other highly-rated platforms we have reviewed that are similar to Juno are BlockFi, Nexo.
 Read the reviews below for a detailed overview of each provider for more information.